How Do You Become a Registered Nurse?

 While the number of registered nurses continues to grow, the requirements for starting your nursing profession remain the same.

 Becoming a registered nurse—or RN—is challenging but attainable.
 Education, licensing, and training are the first steps towards officially calling yourself an RN.
-If you perform well under pressure, enjoy working as a team, and want to improve the health and well-being of those around you, then you’re in the right place.
+If you perform well under pressure, enjoy working as a team, and want to improve the health and well-being of those around you, you’re in the right place.

 For everything you need to know about registered nursing and how to become a registered nurse, continue reading below.